 LGC has been testing supplements and ingredients on behalf of reputable manufacturers and suppliers for more than 15 years.
 During this time, tens of thousands of dietary supplement samples have been tested at our supplement testing labs and a number of research studies have been conducted; such studies exploring the prevalence of prohibited substance contamination within supplement products.

 To understand the risks of inadvertent doping, LGC has conducted administration studies, which have been published in peer-review scientific journals.
-These studies have highlighted
+These studies have highlighted that consuming even microgram quantities of a prohibited substance (millionths of a gram) could give rise to a positive doping violation.
+LGC has also published white papers highlighting research on supplement contamination.

 The field of anti-doping is continually changing, with new and emerging threats/risks continuing to challenge the supplement industry and the anti-doping community.
 To address these challenges, LGC is continuously developing and evolving screening methodology, with ongoing method development and research programs conducted by our specialist laboratories in the UK and US.
 To provide assurance to brands and consumers alike, LGC routinely screens supplement products for in excess of 250 compounds considered prohibited in sport/harmful to health - substances such as drugs of abuse, anabolic agents, stimulants, beta-2 agonists, diuretics and new and emerging threats such as Selective Androgen Receptor Modulators (SARM's), Vaptans and Peroxisome Proliferator-Activated Receptors (PPAR's), etc.